runpod/docs/docs/instant-clusters/index.md

 ### Step 5: Clean up

-If you no longer need it your Cluster, make sure you return to the [Instant Clusters page](https://www.runpod.io/console/cluster) and delete your Cluster to avoid incurring extra charges,
+If you no longer need your Cluster, make sure you return to the [Instant Clusters page](https://www.runpod.io/console/cluster) and delete your Cluster to avoid incurring extra charges.

 ### Environment variables